Meet the Chieftain

-Bernard Leddy started his martial training at a young age, at 8, he began training in Shotokan Karate and later Judo, he then left his native Ireland and relocated to England, where he studied Aikido.
+Bernie started his martial training at a young age.
+At 8 years old, he began training in Shotokan Karate and later Judo.
+He then left his native Ireland and relocated to England where he studied Aikido.
 He rose to the rank of 3rd Dan, running a successful club in Luton for 10 years.
-At the age of 28, he became a prison officer where, he learn about human behaviour and gained valuable experience in dealing with people from all walks of life.
+At the age of 28, he became a prison officer where he learned about human behaviour and gained valuable experience in dealing with people from all walks of life.
 He spent time as a hostage negotiator and in riot teams, as well as a basic skills tutor and therapy officer.
-After 20yrs of studying Aikido, he had a terrible accident at work which stopped his training, and put him out of action for 2 years.
+After 20 yrs of studying Aikido, he had a terrible accident at work which stopped his training, and put him out of action for 2 years.

 Two operations later, he returned to martial training, but decided to go in a different direction and began studying under different teachers and systems to find another “path”.
 Unsatisfied, he then looked at his native Irish culture, where he found the martial art of Bataireacht or Irish Stick Fighting.

-He studied under Glen Doyle, one of the last hereditary stick fighter in the world and was fortunate enough to be become an instructor.
-He is currently Chieftain and head of the Doyle system worldwide and runs a school in his native Ireland.
-He promotes Irish Stick Fighting wherever he can and does teaching and coaching courses worldwide.
+He studied directly under Glen Doyle, one of the last hereditary stick fighters in the world, and after years of hard work and dedication, became an instructor in Doyle Irish stick fighting.
+He is the Chieftain and head of the Doyle system, runs a school in his native Ireland, and promotes and teaches Irish stick fighting through students, seminars, and coaching courses worldwide.

 Doyle Irish Stick Fighting is a devastatingly effective two-handed combative system developed by the Doyle family in Ireland.
 This system was brought to Canada via a Doyle who settled in the rough and tumble landscape of the Atlantic’s Newfoundland coast.